wa20/10-Employee-Tracker-MySQL/README.md

   A content management system (CMS) that allows the management of employees data.
 Built using node, inquirer, and MySQL.

   Employee data can be viewed  and amended within the terminal.

+  Note: The ability to change exisitng employee data will be part of the next development update.

   ## Contents Table
   - [Installation](#Installation)